YanhengWang/yanhengwang.github.io/notes/index.md

 # Counting and Sampling

 > A mixture of notes that collect cool ideas of attacking counting/sampling problems.
-The main theme is about Markov chain mixing times, but some analytic tools are also included. [➤](./sampling)
+The main theme is about Markov chain Monte Carlo, but some analytic tools are also included. [➤](./sampling)